 Can I use Spruce on my computer?

 Yes, you and your patients can log into Spruce via your computer’s web browser.
-You can also use Spruce on your smartphone (iOS or Android).
+You can also use Spruce on your phone (iOS or Android) and iPad.
 You use the same username (your email address) and password on the mobile app as you do when logging in on the web.

 How do I listen to my voicemail?